AI-ON/TheConsciousnessPrior/README.md

 ## Project Status:
 * Initial exploration of consciousness prior in a purely observational setting.
-* Constructing environments to test efficacy of attention.
+* Constructing environments to test efficacy of CP in tracking objects, particularly when the task is complicated with high-entropy observations in the pixel space.

 ## Community Links:
 * [Google